mongodb-university/realm-template-apps/other/edge-server/client/README.md

 that the Edge Server is running.
 If you have changed the URI and/or port where the Edge Server is listening for wireprotocol connections, change the URI and/or port in your `.env` file.

+## Run Multiple Edge Server Instances on a Host

+If you want to run multiple Edge Servers, you can't use this project's `npm run start` script.
+Instead, you'll need to run each server separately, passing the `--profile` flag to differentiate the Edge Servers.

+See the [Edge Server documentation](https://www.mongodb.com/docs/atlas/edge-server/configure/#run-multiple-edge-server-instances-on-a-host) for more details.

 ## Using the React client